-Together with the dean, the School of Medicine chief clinical officer and senior associate deans make up a mission-integrated leadership team.
+Together with the dean, the School of Medicine senior associate deans make up a mission-integrated leadership team.
 The organization of this senior leadership team reflects the school's commitment to collaboration and partnerships across all missions and the recognition that the School of Medicine can best meet its missions when we are effectively integrated.

 Irene Barhyte, C.P.A., C.T.P.